Gemsmith/Toursy-Tour-Destination-App/README.md

 8. Implement Framer Motion / Any other animations
 9. Implement Page Transitions - https://www.youtube.com/watch?v=FdrEjwymzdY
 10. Implement filtering and sorting at the search results page
+11. On tourDetails page, when there are no related tours, add the other tours as "Some other tours to browse"

 ### TODO : Likes, Search, Pagination, Recommended Sites, Tags Clickable, Comments